 When you go to get your wood for your routed wood sign there are several things you need to review with the wood selection.
 Things you need to know about the piece of wood prior to purchase.

-Appearance – A good piece of wood for your routed wood sign should have as clean appearance as possible.
+Appearance – A good piece of wood for your routed wood sign should have a clean appearance as possible.
 Does the wood have mold or marking which will detract from your purpose?

 Wood Warping – Warping is a deviation of the flatness of the wood.
-This is typically caused by the amount of moisture int the wood and the drying process of the wood.
-There are several types warping.
+This is typically caused by the amount of moisture in the wood and the drying process of the wood.
+There are several types of warping.

 - Bowing – A warping which is on the face of the wood

 - Crook – A warping which is on the length of the wood

 - Kink – A warping more local affected by a knot